Xilinx/Vitis_Libraries/vision/docs/src/ISPpipeline-bm.rst

 Image Sensor Processing (ISP) Pipeline
 =======================================

-ISP Pipeline example resides in ``L3/examples/isppipeline`` directory.
+The ISP Pipeline example resides in the ``L3/examples/isppipeline`` directory.

-This benchmark tests the performance of `isppipeline` function.
-Image Sensor Processing (ISP) is a pipeline of functions that enhance the overall visual quality of the raw image from the sensor.
+This benchmark tests the performance of the `isppipeline` function.
+ISP is a pipeline of functions that enhance the overall visual quality of the raw image from the sensor.

-The tutorial provides a step-by-step guide that covers commands for building and running kernel.
+The tutorial provides a step-by-step guide that covers commands for building and running a kernel.

 Executable Usage
 ================

-* **Work Directory(Step 1)**
+* **Work Directory (Step 1)**

-The steps for library download and environment setup can be found in README of L3 folder.
-For getting the design,
+The steps for library download and environment setup can be found in the README of the L3 folder.
+To get the design:

 .. code-block:: bash

    cd L3/examples/isppipeline

-* **Build kernel(Step 2)**
+* **Build Kernel (Step 2)**

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+Be aware that this process can take up to a couple of hours.

 .. code-block:: bash